scp756-221/course-site/docs/a3/page.md

 Simpler operations:

 * **Building locally, running remotely:** We didn't have to transfer/build the service.
-Instead, we could package the service somewhere convenient (e.g. locally) and transfer it to the remote machine via an intermediary (as a container on a CR).
-The effort to build our service is relatively simplistic but most production systems are *much* bigger.
-This is significant simplification.
+Instead, we packaged the service somewhere convenient (e.g. on your laptop) and transfer it to the remote machine via an intermediary (as a container in a container registry).
+While the effort to build our service is relatively simplistic,  most production systems are *much* more complex/involved.
+Removing this build step is a significant simplification.

 More complicated operations:

 * **Getting the logs:** Getting the logs from a detached container requires a new command, `docker container logs`, that works with container technology.
 This is more work than simply glancing at a terminal window.
-* **Granting access to GHCR:** Because GHCR is centralized and globally visible, we had to restrict access to our image via use of an access token.
+* **Granting access to GHCR:** Because GHCR is centralized and globally visible, access to our image is controlled via the use of an access token.
 That token had to be transferred to the remote instance to enable it to pull the image from GHCR.

 Same operations:

 * **Data files:** We still had to send the data files to the remote instance, same as we did for Assignment&nbsp;2.
-* **Managing the remote instance:** You've learned how to start-up an EC2 instance rapidly via the CLI.
-This is a meaningful improvement on Assignment&nbsp;2 but it is still tedious to manage machines.
+* **Managing the remote instance:** You've learned how to start-up an EC2 instance rapidly via the AWS CLI.
+This is a meaningful improvement on Assignment&nbsp;2 but it is still tedious especially once you need more than one machine and/or using multiple regions.

 In the next assignment, we will use Kubernetes.
 We will see that it manages the remote machine instances and pulls the images, while its security requirements make GHCR access harder.